Magali Febles: Miss Dominican Republic and Miss Puerto Rico

-In 2002, Febles acquired the Miss Puerto Rico Universe and Miss Dominican Republic Universe franchises and was responsible for preparing and sending delegates from Puerto Rico and the Dominican Republic to Miss Universe, her most successful delegatee so far was Zuleyka Rivera in 2006 who won the international pageant.
+Febles acquired the Miss Puerto Rico Universe in 2003 and Miss Dominican Republic Universe in 2004.
+As holder of the franchises, she was responsible for preparing and sending delegates from Puerto Rico and the Dominican Republic to Miss Universe.
+Her most successful delegate to date is Zuleyka Rivera from Puerto Rico, who was crowned Miss Universe 2006.
 She was the former owner of two salons, Magali Febles Salon and Spa in San Juan, Puerto Rico, which she later sold in order to concentrate her energy on running both franchises.

 In 2009, shortly after Mayra Matos was crowned Miss Puerto Rico Universe 2009, Febles lost the Miss Puerto Rico Universe franchise to Luisito Vigoreaux and Desiree Lowry, who took over the training of Matos and renamed the pageant Miss Universe Puerto Rico.
 Febles' alleged treatment of Ingrid Rivera, Miss Puerto Rico Universe 2008, and problems with the organization are allegedly reasons for her losing the franchise.